The Ingredients in Pet Remedy

-The herb is an olive-green to olive brown in color with a warm rich earthy odor and a distinct ‘musk-like’ character of great complexity Valerian essential oil is steam distilled from the plant’s rhizomes (roots).
+The herb is olive green/brown in color with a warm rich earthy odor and a distinct ‘musk-like’ character of great complexity.
+Valerian essential oil is steam distilled from the plant’s rhizomes (roots).

 Valerian is well known for its sedative qualities and its ability to relax the central nervous system and the smooth muscle groups.
 It has been used as a sleeping aid for hundreds of years especially when there is excitation or difficulty in falling to sleep due to nervousness.
 Over 120 chemical components are found in valerian and although a very complex herb, it has not been found to have any negative side effects with moderate use.

 It is calming without a sedating effect and is practically non-addictive.
 It is a valuable treatment for insomnia, the sedative effect due to the valepotriates and the isovaleric acid.